halfnelson/moai-sdk/_docs/tutorial/your-first-game-rocket-lobster.md

 end
 ```

-After that, just edit the explosion:main function to run the new checkHit function.
+After that, we need to create an explosion:main function to run the new checkHit function.
+We can put it after the explosion:checkHit function.

 ```lua
 function explosion:main ()